 Accelerator Pedals & Sensors at 1A Auto

-What is a Accelerator Pedal Position Sensor and where is it Located?
+What Are the Accelerator Pedal and Position Sensor and Where Are They Located?

-How do I Know if my Accelerator Pedal Position Sensor Needs to be Replaced?
+How do I Know if my Accelerator Pedal or Position Sensor Needs to be Replaced?

-The APP sensor can fail due to a problem with the wiring or a malfunction in the electronics of the sensor.
-These types of defects can occur over time through use.
-If the accelerator position sensor stops working then the ECM won’t have correct information about what kind of pressure you are putting on the gas pedal.
+Like any electronic part, the APP sensor can develop problems with its internal wiring or circuitry over time.
+If the accelerator position sensor stops working then the ECM won't have correct information about what kind of pressure you are putting on the gas pedal.
 This might make acceleration difficult or may lead to stalling.

 Related OBDII codes

 P0220 Throttle/Petal Position Sensor/Switch B Circuit Malfunction

 P0221 Throttle/Petal Position Sensor/Switch B Circuit Range/Performance Problem

 P0222 Throttle/Petal Position Sensor/Switch B Circuit Low Input